3rd Massachusetts Heavy Artillery Regiment: History

 The 13th Unattached Company, which later became Company I, had been recruited in Springfield, MA and was largely composed of mechanics who were employed at the city's National Armory.
 Because of their engineering skills, they were detached from the regiment and attached to the Army of the James, and were engaged in building bridges and roads.
 During the Siege of Petersburg, they were in charge of holding the pontoon bridge placed across the James River.
 They were the last men of the regiment to be mustered out, doing so on 26 September 1865.

 The Unattached Companies

 The other unattached heavy artillery companies raised in Massachusetts, the 1st, 2nd, 4th and 5th, had become the 1st Battalion Massachusetts Volunteer Heavy Artillery in 1863.

 Complement

 The regiment consisted of 94 officers and 1803 enlisted men.

 Organization

-In April of 1865, most of the regiment was part of the Army of the Potomac commanded by major general George Meade.
+In April 1865, most of the regiment was part of the Army of the Potomac commanded by major general George Meade.
 More specifically, split between the second and third brigades in brigadier general Martin Davis Hardin's division: